 Physics Homework Solutions

-OK, So make me an offer I can't refuse.
+Curriculum Vitae: OK, so make me an offer

 - Over the years I have worked on a number of projects